nakkireddyanusha/aws-interview-questions/ec2.md

 ### Auto Scaling Group:

 32. **What is Auto Scaling in AWS?**
-   **Answer:** Auto Scaling is a feature that automatically adjusts the number and size of your EC2 instances based on the conditions you set.
+   **Answer:** Auto Scaling is a feature that automatically adds or removes capacity from Amazon EC2 virtual servers in response to application demand based on the conditions you set.
 It helps maintain application availability and scale resources efficiently.

 33. **How do you set up an Auto Scaling group?**
    **Answer:** To set up an Auto Scaling group, you define a launch configuration or launch template that specifies the instance type, AMI, key pair, and security groups.
 Then, you create an Auto Scaling group using this configuration.

 34. **Explain the significance of Launch Configurations in Auto Scaling.**
    **Answer:** A Launch Configuration is a template that defines the parameters for launching instances in an Auto Scaling group.
 It includes information like the instance type, AMI, key pair, and security groups.

+    **How can you scale EC2 instances based on demand?**

+    **Answer:**  You can scale up or scale down the instances using Auto scaling.
+It automatically adjusts the no. of instances in an ASG according to the conditions defined such as CPU Utilization or network traffic

 ### IAM Roles for EC2: